 The databases that we keep our supporter information on are held securely within our IT network, which is hosted by RNIB, and are not sold to or traded with other organisations, whether charities or commercial businesses.

 Changes to this policy

 You can ask us at any time to provide you with a copy of the information we hold about you, including where and how we obtained it, why we are keeping it and what we are using it for.
-This is called a “subject access request” and you can make one by contacting the RNIB Data Protection Officer using the following details:
+This is called a “subject access request” and you can make one by contacting the Director of Operations at the following address: